colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 * [NTFS Attributes; Non Resident and No Named Attributes](http://sabercomlogica.com/en/ebook/ntfs-non-resident-and-no-named-attributes/)--Detailed technical information on the structure of MFT attributes.
 * [Introduction to ADS](https://hshrzd.wordpress.com/2016/03/19/introduction-to-ads-alternate-data-streams/)--a high-level overview of the history of and how to interact with named streams.
 * [Alternate Data Streams: Out of the Shadows and into the Light](https://www.giac.org/paper/gcwn/230/alternate-data-streams-shadows-light/104234)--a fairly in-depth overview of `$DATA` and the MFT.
 I also like it because the title could also work for a really cheesy sci-fi or fantasy novel.
+* [`$ATTRIBUTE_LIST`](https://flatcap.org/linux-ntfs/ntfs/attributes/attribute_list.html)--a fairly technical view.
+* [The Four Stages of NTFS File Growth](https://blogs.technet.microsoft.com/askcore/2009/10/16/the-four-stages-of-ntfs-file-growth/)--an extremely in depth overview of how files grow, and how `$ATTRIBUTE_LIST` works.